JustinLove/flow-dj/notes.md

 Can overwrite global functions
 Gamecommands do not see my custom functions and overrides Gamecommand setenv does not seem to work
-No apparant way to add new PlayMode
+Global variables defined in Scripts will persist, variables in BGAanimations will not No apparant way to add new PlayMode

 ScreenSelectPlayMode has screen transitions in each option